 Living: Once dominated by a 20-something beer-and-shot-drinking crowd, Hoboken’s culture has matured quite a bit, thanks to more families staying long-term, says Jacqueline Urgo, president of The Marketing Directors, which represents new developments along the Gold Coast.

-Hoboken’s compactness fosters a small-town familiarity—you’re likely to run into people you know on the street, because you don’t really need a car to get around.
-It’s very pedestrian friendly, with excellent mass transit and bike lanes.
+Hoboken’s compactness fosters a small-town familiarity—you’re likely to run into people you know on the street because you don’t really need a car to get around.
+It’s very pedestrian friendly, with good mass transit and bike lanes.

-“It’s a small, tight-knit, almost urban-suburban community, in a good way,” says broker Lana Walsh Falcicchio, the owner of Boutique Realty.
+“It’s a small, tight-knit, almost urban-suburban community, in a good way,” Falcicchio says.
 “No matter where you live, you can pretty much walk to do any type of errand, and you’re always within walking distance to a park.”

 Some of the most popular parks are Frank Sinatra Park, Elysian Park, and Columbus Square Park.
 The Hudson River Waterfront Walkway has boardwalks and green paths that let residents walk from Hoboken all the way to Port Liberte in Jersey City.

-Hoboken has a population of about 55,000, and it’s not particularly diverse: More than 80 percent of the population is white, according to the 2010 census.
-It’s also wealthy and well educated: The median household income is $104,265, and 75 percent of its residents have been to college.
+Hoboken has a population of about 53,000, and it’s not particularly diverse: More than 80 percent of the population is white, according to a 2019 Census Bureau estimate.
+It’s also wealthy and well educated: The median household income is $147,620, and 80.5 percent of its residents have been to college.
 More than half of the employed residents work in New York City.

-Eating and shopping: Hoboken doesn’t have as many new restaurants and boutiques as Jersey City, and has a reputation for having more chains and franchises.
-But it has the most restaurants and bars per capita in the U.S., and there are plenty of gems to be found.
+Eating and shopping: While sadly some businesses did not survive the pandemic, there are many new businesses blossoming in Hoboken, which is helping it shed an outdated reputation for having chains and franchises.
+(Tripucka’s site has a great rundown of what’s coming in 2021.)
+The city also has the most restaurants and bars per capita in the U.S., and there are plenty of gems to be found.
 Anthony David’s is a popular brunch spot.
 Healthy lunches and bowls are to be found at Acai Ya Later and Shaka Bowl.
-Cucharamama is a James Beard Award-nominated Latin American hotspot, and Augustino’s is a famed (and very cozy) Italian spot.
-The city’s Italian legacy is strongly felt in old-school delis like Fiore’s, Vito’s and M & P Biancamano.
+Augustino’s is a famed (and very cozy) Italian spot.
+The city’s Italian legacy is also strongly felt in old-school delis like Fiore’s, Vito’s, and M & P Biancamano.

-Retail is concentrated mainly on Washington Street, where you’ll find boutiques like Alba, Oran, Washington General Store, and the Roost (a hybrid “espresso bar and lifestyle shop”).
+Retail is concentrated mainly on Washington Street, where you’ll find boutiques like Alba, Oran, Washington General Store, and the Roost, a Hoboken outpost of an East Village “espresso bar and lifestyle shop.”